hildeoliver/hildeoliver.github.io/index.md

-I am an interdisciplinary oceanographer broadly interested in the ways climate-sensitive physical features influence marine biogeochemical cycling, especially in the coastal ocean.
+Hi!
+I'm Hilde Oliver.
+I am currently a Postdoctoral Scholar at [WHOI](https://www.whoi.edu/profile/holiver/).

-I am currently investigating how Gulf Stream meanders impact primary productivity in the Mid-Atlantic Bight as a Postdoctoral Scholar at [WHOI](https://www.whoi.edu/profile/holiver/), working with Dennis McGillicuddy and Weifeng Gordon Zhang.
-My PhD at the University of Georgia focused on the impacts of glacial melting on subarctic and Antarctic coastal primary productivity and nutrient cycling.
+I study how the changing physical marine environment influences marine biogeochemical cycling.
+During my PhD at the University of Georgia, I focused on the impacts of glacial melting on subarctic and Antarctic coastal primary productivity and nutrient cycling.

 Get in touch: holiver at whoi dot edu (Hilde is pronounced HIL-də)